• School hours: 8:15 a.m. – 3:30 p.m.

 • PM kindie hours: 12:30 p.m. – 3:30 p.m.

 BFA is a kindergarten through eighth grade public, charter school.
 We are funded by the state with tax dollars.
-BFA charges tuition for its Core Knowledge preschool; please contact our preschool director for up-to-date information about Universal Pre-K. For the 2023-24 school year, our full-day kindergarten program is free.
-We do have annual fees for supplies, but do our best to cover that cost for parents whenever our budget allows.
+BFA charges tuition for its Core Knowledge preschool; please contact Lori Hafner, our preschool director, at lhafner@bfacademy.org for up-to-date information about Universal Pre-K. We do have annual fees for supplies, but do our best to cover that cost for parents whenever our budget allows.
+For the past several years, we have been able to cover most all supply fees, excluding small middle school elective fees for some electives.

 No. BFA is a public school and cannot turn away children based on academic performance or any other factor.